 Why It Works:

-REITs offer diversified real estate exposure with minimal effort.
-They allow you to participate in the real estate market without needing large amounts of capital or direct involvement in property management.
+REITs give you diversified real estate exposure with minimal effort and no landlord responsibilities.
+You participate in the performance of large-scale property portfolios without needing a significant upfront investment or any direct involvement in management.

 how to buy property with no money